Artist: Keir Neuringer and Matt Wright

 The architectural grids of the city might find a neat metaphor in the beats and bars of formally composed music, but here Neuringer and Wright are interested not in the city as place, but the city as lived experience, full of contours and contradictions, chatter, murmuring and wails.

-Matthew Wright and Keir Neuringer met in 2002 while studying composition at the Royal Conservatory of The Hague.
+Matt Wright and Keir Neuringer met in 2002 while studying composition at the Royal Conservatory of The Hague.
 Finding quick affinities in their overlapping musical roots – spanning European avant-garde concert music and improvisation, American hip-hop and jazz, and English club music - they began working together soon after, playing each other’s works, improvising together, and eventually forming the trio MTK (with computer musician Tom Tlalim), which during its few years of existence in the mid-aughts made several tours of England and the European continent.
 After a few years’ break, during which both musicians relocated several times and became fathers, they return with the smudges, glitches, and wails of Speak Cities, beginning the next stage of their collaborative work.

 Speak Cities is released on CD by Extra Normal Records on Tuesday 18 April 2017.